mansurhamidov14/sheet-orm/README.md

 ```

-## Definining and mapping a model using doc annotators
+## Defining and mapping a model using doc annotators
 ```php
 use Twelver313\Sheetmap\SpreadsheetMapper;
 use Twelver313\Sheetmap\Attributes\Sheet;